ghc-proposals/ghc-proposals/committee.rst

   expectation is that if the co-chairs abuse their power, the committee will vote them out of their chairships.

-* The committee has one secretary.
+* **Secretary.** The committee has one secretary.
 The secretary is the first stop for keeping our repository up-to-date and running our selection process.

-* The committee has one nudger.
+* **Nudger.** The committee has one nudger.
 The nudger's job is to make sure other committee members are fulfilling their duties by nudging them (often in public) to do so.